Beacon

 What does personalized education mean to you?

-To me, personalized education means learning in a style that works best for me and through topics that interest me.
+To me, personalized education means Learning in a style that works best for me and through topics that interest me.
 Personally, I have to see and do something to learn it, rather than reading about it or only watching someone else.
 Additionally, when I learn in a context that I can relate to, it helps it stick.
-If I’m learning new statistical methods, it helps for me to think of my variables in terms of topics I know well or am very interested in!
+If I’m Learning new statistical methods, it helps for me to think of my variables in terms of topics I know well or am very interested in!

-To you, what’s the difference between learning and education?
+To you, what’s the difference between Learning and education?

-Education is a more formalized system in which we learn topics deemed to be important in our society, whereas learning is the process in which we take in new information that we understand and can apply.
-They often overlap, and education best enriches a society when it is fueled by deep learning and understanding.
+Education is a more formalized system in which we learn topics deemed to be important in our society, whereas Learning is the process in which we take in new information that we understand and can apply.
+They often overlap, and education best enriches a society when it is fueled by deep Learning and understanding.

 What impact has your role had on the success of GoGuardian?

 GoGuardian is a space in which I can explore virtually any idea, and am encouraged to learn from my mistakes rather than being penalized for them.
 This has allowed me to conduct research in an honest manner, which is imperative for robust research.
 Because of this, I have been able to support multiple teams internally with statistics about student behavior within our products.
 I’ve been given the space to explore our data in ways that support marketing, product management, customer success manager, and much more.
-I am also contributing to GoGuardian’s understanding of the digital learning experience, driving toward our company’s longer term goals.
+I am also contributing to GoGuardian’s understanding of the digital Learning experience, driving toward our company’s longer term goals.

 Is there a particular individual in history who has inspired you?
 If so, why?

 In my undergraduate career, I studied the Civil Rights Movement of the 1960s.
 Dr. Martin Luther King, Jr., inspired me in many ways, including the impact he has made on our society in making strides toward equality and inclusivity.
-Beyond that, in learning about Dr. King’s history through reading newspaper articles about him from the 1950s-60s, I learned that he failed quite often.
+Beyond that, in Learning about Dr. King’s history through reading newspaper articles about him from the 1950s-60s, I learned that he failed quite often.
 He made mistakes, and learned from each one.
 Not only did he keep pushing forward, but he also recognized that in order to accomplish great things, he must do things that were unconventional and uncomfortable in the moment.

 That concludes our Women in STEM series for Women's History Month!
-We hope you enjoyed learning about the women of GoGuardian and feel inspired to share their stories with a young person in your life.
+We hope you enjoyed Learning about the women of GoGuardian and feel inspired to share their stories with a young person in your life.

 Recent